legend-exp/remage/docs/manual/install.md

 ### Example Jupyter file for testing

 To test if it works, open up a new notebook and select the remage kernel!
-You might have to search for it under "Select another Kernel" "Jupyter kernel..." depending on your installation, the name should be equal to the name under "display_name" in the `kernel.json`.
+You might have to search for it under "Select another Kernel" "Jupyter kernel..." depending on your installation, the name should be equal to the name under `display_name` in the `kernel.json`.
 Now first start with a simple cell to check if the kernel starts successfully:

 ```python
 # Change this to the path where you want to save simulation geometry and data